 Charlotte Hornets hire Celtics assistant coach Charles Lee to be their next head coach

 CHARLOTTE, N.C.
-(AP) — The Charlotte Hornets have named Charles Lee as their next head coach.
+(AP) — The Charlotte Hornets named Charles Lee as their head coach on Thursday, hoping he’ll turn around the long-struggling NBA franchise.

 The 39-year-old Lee joins the Hornets after serving as the Boston Celtics top assistant coach.
 Lee will complete the Celtics’ playoff run before joining the Hornets on a full-time basis.
 Lee spent five seasons under Mike Budenholzer before joining the Celtics last summer.